vikingeducation/prep_basics/test-yourself-answers.md

 #### POP & IMAP & SMTP

 POP stands for Post Office Protocol, IMAP for Internet Messaging Access Protocol,and SMTP for Simple Mail Transfer Protocol.
-These are set of protocols for handling email.
+These are a set of protocols for handling email.

+*Contributed by [Unknown]*

+POP, by default, downloads emails to your device and deletes the email from the remote server.
+There is an option for keeping the emails in the remote server but, since it downloads all the emails into the device, you will have no indication of which emails you have read or deleted in your other devices.

+IMAP allows users to keep their email synced across all their devices.
+If an email is read or deleted from one device, the changes will be synced with the email server allowing the changes to persist across any other device connected to the same email server.

+*Contributed by [John Valera][https://github.com/jdvalera]*

 #### API